 Copyright Kern County Scottish Society.
 All rights reserved.

-October 2017 marks the 8th Annual Bakersfield Celtic Music Festival.
-Showcasing local and international celtic rock and traditional music.
+October 2017 marked the 8th Annual Bakersfield Celtic Music Festival.
+Showcasing local and international Celtic rock and traditional music.
 We are hopeful to bring back this great tradition in 2019.
 Stay tuned for updates!

 Jan.
-26, 2019 marks the 260th celebration of the life of Robert Burns will be held Saturday Jan.
-28, 2017.
+26, 2019 marks the 260th celebration of the life of Robert Burns at The American Legion Hall.
 This is a tradition from around the world and a great evening to learn more about Scottish tradition and history.
 Join us for our most traditional evening of the year.

 Come out to one of our events and join in the fun.
 You never know where we may show up in our kilts next.
 Will you see us in your local pub or pizza joint?
 Find out why we are Kern County's best kept secret!
 Who will be the first to spot a Scot?

 Family Membership $50